How does a painting happen?03.05.20 Art Thought #20

 I’ve done many exhibitions this year, both in the U.K. and abroad.
 But this one holds a different significance - my first installation.
 For those of you that don’t know, an installation is a 3D piece of art, as opposed to a standard 2D painting or drawing.

-And this installation, ‘quirks’ is a testament to my son who has autism.
+And this installation, ‘quirks’ is a testament to my son who is on the autistic spectrum.
 Every night, he takes his cars to bed with him.
 It amazes me how we all find fascination in such different things.
 His reasons are his own, but it brings him comfort.
 This story within a frame captures the art that is his unique personality.

 My comfort and passion is painting.
 The Windsor contemporary art fair is yet another testament to that - each of my paintings represents a story, and each painting has a different personality.

 Birkenhead Park, Wirral04.11.19

 Birkenhead Park was a major influence on Frederick Law Olmsted's design of Central Park, New York.
 The two parks are closely linked and during a visit to Birkenhead Park, Doug Blonsky (CEO of Central Park Conservancy) referred to it as the ‘father park' to the famous Manhattan green space.
 I was there last week to prepare some studies for a series of paintings, and this is the first of that series.